- How Much Does Scentbox Cost?

 To be totally honest I question the value of both services because while it isn’t all that expensive, you are paying for something that you could really get for free.
 Every department store, Ulta or Sephora would happily load you up with fragrance samples with the hope that you would come back there later to buy the full bottle if you like what you smell.

-These services save you a trip to the store, and they are pretty fun, but I don’t think that I will continue with either subscription long term.
+These services save you a trip to the store, and they are pretty fun, particularly during pandemic lockdowns and with higher gas prices.

-Bottom line: If you can find a good deal like using my code “SSB” for 30% off here at checkout, it may be a fun – low cost – service to try.
+Bottom line: If you can find a good deal like this 40% off deal at checkout, it may be a fun – low cost – service to try.

 Do you think this type of subscription service is worthwhile?
 Let me know what you think in the comments section!